The Ember Big Band

-We presently have a line up of around 25 musicians comprising percussion, keyboard, bass, rhythm guitars, alto, tenor and baritone saxaphones, flute, trumpets and trombones.
+We presently have a line up of over 20 musicians comprising percussion, keyboard, bass, rhythm guitars, alto, tenor and baritone saxaphones, flute, trumpets and trombones.
 Our impressive singers complement our sound.

 We aim to perform a number of times a year.
 These can be appearances at Village Halls, Clubs, Churches, local festivals, etc. We may arrange concerts ourselves, or on many occasions we appear in support of other organisations.
 Often we hold "open rehearsals" at a local pub in the Esher or Molesey area where we welcome you to come along and listen over a pint or two.
 Please do contact us if you are interested in hosting an event in partnership with us.